 When the team first came to me, they didn’t think to tell their prospects about this important benefit.
 Until I gave them a talking too.
 Until I fished around for value-packed benefits their prospects needed to hear.

-It appears online retailers are stoked about the new copy because TRI Resources received a huge increase in page views after the facelift.
+It appears that online retailers are stoked about the new copy because TRI Resources received a huge increase in page views after the facelift.

 This was a boon for a niche website that had been slumbering along with no sales leads for more than six months.

 Web Copywriting Exposes the Value of TRIguideOnline

 I also rewrote the web page for T3’s companion TRIguideOnline.
 This project required a fishing expedition as well.
 I uncovered the big value of helping printer supply companies get more sales faster, with fewer returns.

 On the original web page visitors had to go through a long table to find the price that matched their user base.
 I put a stop to that by adding a pricing calculator.
 Now visitors just slide a tab to see their price.